RoblKyogre/libvirtMC/README.md

 # libvirtMC
-The plan is to be similar to VMComputers, expecting with libvirt
+The plan is to be similar to VMComputers, except with libvirt

+I know nothing about java tho lol